vyorkin-personal/dots/README.md

 dots
 ====

-a new age reincarnation of my dotfiles, fucking clean, made with love.
+A new age reincarnation of my dotfiles, fucking clean, made with love.

+P.S.: This is *my dotfiles*, there is my name & contacts everywhere.
+Don't blindly use my settings as is.

 installation
 ====